isomerpages/psd-psw/_pst-awards-ceremony-2022/PST Awards Ceremony 2022/PSTAC.md

 description: ""
 third_nav_title: PST Awards Ceremony 2022
 ---

-The Public Sector Transformation (PST) Awards Ceremony is a Whole-of-Government (WOG) pinnacle platform to recognise WOG, agencies and officers for excellence in their work and organisational practices.
+# Public Sector Transformation (PST) Awards Ceremony #
+is a Whole-of-Government (WOG) pinnacle platform to recognise WOG, agencies and officers for excellence in their work and organisational practices.

 The Awards constitute a key culture-shaping lever, through spurring officers and agencies to pursue PST, showcasing best practices for inspiration across the Public Service, and recognising behaviours that reflect the PST Outcomes: